 A slanted edge (chamfer) ground into the side of a lens, mirror, prism, or window; it is used to prevent chipping or sharp edges.

 A rim designed to hold a lens or other component.
 Many lasers and laser diode modules have an optional mounting bezel to allow them to accept 1"-32 TPI components such as line generators or beam expanders.
 Mounting Bezels can also adapt the laser for use with C-Mount Integrated Mounting Components.

-In image analysis software, combining adjacent pixels into one larger pixel, resulting in increased sensitivity but lower resolution.
+The physical summing of signals from adjacent pixels on an image sensor into one larger effective pixel, resulting in increased sensitivity but lower resolution.

 See also Pixel

 The phenomenon of double refraction in crystalline materials.
 Birefringent materials have slightly different indices of refraction for light that is polarized in different orientations.
 They will separate incident unpolarized light into its parallel and orthogonal components.

 The angle between the longer leg of the sawtooth profile of a grating and the plane of its surface (as if it were polished flat).
 The wavelength of peak efficiency is generally referred to as the blaze wavelength.
 The efficiency of a grating into a desired order can be maximized by altering the blaze angle.

 The wavelength of peak grating efficiency based upon the blaze angle.

 The maximum efficiency occurs when the incident angle from the blaze normal and diffracted rays from the blaze normal are equal (Littrow configuration).
 Using the grating equation, it is easy to determine the appropriate blaze angle for a specific peak efficiency (blaze wavelength) or determine the blaze wavelength from the blaze angle.